bailuk/AAT/README.enduser.md

 # Contribution
 ## Issues and feedback
-For questions, feedback and bugreports [report an issue](https://github.com/bailuk/AAT/issues) or send an e-mail to aat@bailu.ch
+For questions, feedback and bug reports [report an issue](https://github.com/bailuk/AAT/issues) or send an e-mail to aat@bailu.ch

 ## Translation
 You can open a pull request or send me your translation as e-mail or publish them as an issue report.